-To date, the CJEC Judgment of 1-12-2008 (C-388/08), Leymann and Pustovaro issued a decision on this concept allowing the accusation and prosecution if no detention order was adopted.
-There is a request for a preliminary ruling of 14-7-09, (C-261/09), Mantello, in order to determine whether the concept of "same acts", for the purposes of Article 3.2 of the Framework Decision, should be determined by the issuing state, the executing state or whether it is a concept that is autonomous of the EU, with possible influence on this principle of speciality.
-Only Estonia and Austria have declared that in their mutual relations the waiver of the principle of speciality will be assumed, while Romania applies it with the Member States that have made the same notification 152.
+261/09), Mantello, determined that the concept of "same acts", for the purposes of Article 3.2 of the Framework Decision, is an autonomous concept of the EU, with possible influence on this principle of speciality.
+Only Estonia and Austria have declared that in their mutual relations the waiver of the principle of speciality will be assumed, while Romania applies it with the Member States that have made the same notification158.